 - Public Policy: Employees cannot be fired for doing something that is to the public’s good, like refusing an employer’s request to commit perjury, reporting fraudulent behavior, or performing activities for public good like jury duty.

-- Implied Contract: If proven, implied contracts can override at-will employment agreements, like an oral promise or language in an employee handbook.
+- Implied Contract: If proven, implied contracts can override at-will employment agreements, like an oral promise or language in an employee handbook that promises a “permanent” job after a 30 day probation period.

 - Implied Covenant of Good Faith and Fair Dealing: This means that you can’t terminate an employee for bad intentions, like firing a salesman just before a large commission.